- Anterior approach (Henry)

 This now allows elevation of the muscle belly from the anterior aspect of the distal radius.

 Apart from possible reattachment of pronator quadratus, the anterior deep tissues are left unrepaired.
-Some subcutaneous sutures are inserted in order to relieve tension on the skin closure.
+Some subcutaneous sutures are inserted to relieve tension on the skin closure.
 Wound drainage, either with a closed or an open system, is used.
 Skin closure is accomplished using interrupted or running sutures, or skin staples.

 In certain instances, for example with marked forearm swelling, the wound may have to be left open.
 There are different techniques to overcome such difficulties (e.g., elastic closure, vacuum assisted closure, petroleum jelly gauze, skin substitute, etc.)